Cameroon Airlines Flight 3701: Investigation

 The prime minister of Cameroon put into place a Commission of Inquiry that was to perform all necessary investigations.
 As such, on 7 December 1995, the commission was set up and subsequently commenced its work on 12 December 1995.
-The cockpit voice recorder (CVR) and flight data recorder (FDR) were opened by the Bureau of Enquiry and Analysis for Civil Aviation Safety (BEA) in their labs, in the presence of Cameroonian representatives.
+The cockpit voice recorder (CVR) and flight data recorder (FDR) were opened by the Bureau of Enquiry and Analysis for Civil Aviation Safety (BEA) in their labs.
 A counter-expertise was also performed by the National Transportation Safety Board in their labs.
+Both flight recorders were recovered 14 hours after the crash, however they were both destroyed by the post-crash fire, rendering them unusable.

+The final report was submitted in February 1996.

 The accident report determined the cause of the loss of control and the loss of power to engine No. 1 to be the following: